aaronblohowiak/soundcloud-cli-ruby/README.md

 Authentication
 ======

-Soundcloud API requires OAuth for all of its functionality, so you'll need a registered Soundcloud application.
-If you've never registered a Soundcloud application before, it's easy!
-Just sign-in using your Soundcloud account and the fill out the short form at http://soundcloud.com/you/apps.
-If you've previously registered a Soundcloud application, it should be listed at http://soundcloud.com/you/apps.
+SoundCloud API requires OAuth for all of its functionality, so you'll need a registered SoundCloud application.
+If you've never registered a SoundCloud application before, it's easy!
+Just sign-in using your SoundCloud account and the fill out the short form at http://soundcloud.com/you/apps.
+If you've previously registered a SoundCloud application, it should be listed at http://soundcloud.com/you/apps.

 On your first use of sc-cli, you will be prompted to enter the Client ID, Client Secret, your username and your password.
-These will all be sent **directly** to Soundcloud which will provide an `access_token`.
+These will all be sent **directly** to SoundCloud which will provide an `access_token`.
 The `access_token` will be written to `$HOME/.sc-cli`.

-*Note*: Anyone with access to this file can impersonate you on Soundcloud, so it's important to keep it secure, just as you would treat your SSH private key.
+*Note*: Anyone with access to this file can impersonate you on SoundCloud, so it's important to keep it secure, just as you would treat your SSH private key.

 If you ever need to re-authenticate, you can use `sc authenticate`.